 - Invoked in the Futurama episode "The Six Million Dollar Mon", in which Hermes continually "upgrades" himself by replacing various organic parts with robotic prostheses.
 As each human part is removed, Zoidberg salvages it and stitches them back together.
 After the final organic piece of old!Hermes, the brain, is replaced and reattached to new!Hermes, there are two Hermeses: an organic one with all the parts of the original (plus a whole lot of stitches), and a robotic one controlled by the processor of the psychopathic robot Roberto.

-- A popular but baseless urban legend has it that the human body replaces all of its cells (in some versions, all of its atoms) at regular intervals, usually given as either seven or ten years.
+- It's commonly held that the human body replaces all of its cells (in some versions, all of its atoms) at regular intervals, usually given as either seven or ten years.
 While cells do continually die off and are replaced with new ones, they do so at different rates, with no regular cycle of years.
 There are also exceptions, such as neurons in the brain and parts of the skeletal structure, which last a lifetime and are not replenished.
 Therefore, after a few decades, a person will be composed of almost entirely different physical matter.

 - A number of wooden vessels built during the Age of Sail exist to this day, but over the course of their lifespan they have had numerous refits in which timbers in disrepair or rot were replaced with new material:

 - The first rate ship-of-the-line HMS Victory, the oldest actively commissioned warship.
-In a 2009 interview, one of her commanding officers LCDR John Scivier estimated that 10 to 15 percent of her hull remains original.
+In a 2009 interview, one of her commanding officers, Lt Cdr John Scivier, estimated that 10 to 15 percent of her hull remains original.

 - The frigate USS Constitution, "Old Ironsides," is the oldest active commissioned warship still afloat and sailing.
 The Naval History and Heritage Command's Boston detachment has also estimated that 10 to 15 percent of her hull is still original.